• Emission Line Galaxies

 Emission Line Galaxies

 I study emission line galaxies with a preliminary focus on their spectra and physical properties.
-This is achieved through a combination of photometric and spectroscopic data from various instruments.
-The theoretical modeling of galaxy spectra at high redshifts is also an essential component of my research.
+This is achieved through a combination of photometric and spectroscopic data from various instruments, as well as accurate modeling of galaxy spectra at high redshifts.
 Different SPS (Stellar Population Synthesis) modeling (including IMF), dust attenuation laws, and nebular emission contributions are considered to accurately interpret the observed spectra.
 Click here for a simple galaxy-spectrum-demo webapp that I create by Streamlit to illustrate the effects of different parameters on galaxy spectra.

 Galaxy Spectrum Demo Screenshot